GalaxisBeast/Wiicompiled/README.md

 holds the chosen digital button.
 Each binding's threshold is saved independently in `Config.toml` (for example, `a = "right_trigger@35,south"`).

+**Keyboard and Mouse support.**
+Keyboard and mouse are also available through **F10 > Controller settings > Keyboard and mouse** for each port.
+Enabling this replaces that port's gamepad input.
+The default preset uses WASD for the main stick, left mouse for A (accelerate), Space for B (brake), right mouse for R (drift), middle mouse for Z (item), arrow keys for the D-pad (tricks), and Enter for Start.
+Keys and mouse buttons can be remapped, including both sticks and triggers; mouse movement is not used.
+These settings are saved in `keyboard_bindings.dat` and restored next launch.

 **Dolphin-compatible input expressions.**
 Each GameCube control can carry an expression in Dolphin's input syntax, with the same operators